gardegu/LAB42_RTX_control/README.md

     cd LAB42_RTX_control
     ./start_arm

-If you want to monitor the nodes and topics or interact with them, you have to log as root:
+If you want to monitor the nodes and topics or interact with them, you have to do is logging as root:

     sudo -i

 And then sourcing ROS:

     source /opt/ros/foxy/setup.bash